3mdeb/verified-boot/verified_boot_app_spec.md

 not altered prematurely.

-At the end of the provisioning workflow (once trusted key database is configured), the application creates ephemeral Platform Key `PK`, discards its private part, and enrolls the public part into `PK` variable.
+At the end of the provisioning workflow (once trusted key database is configured), the application creates an ephemeral Platform Key `PK`, discards its private part, and enrolls the public part into `PK` variable.
 Enrolling the `PK` while UEFI Secure Boot is in Setup Mode will cause the firmware to transition the UEFI Secure Boot to User Mode and activate enforced image verification (enable UEFI Secure Boot).